Fort McCoy ArtiFACT: Mess kit knife

 This knife is part of a World War II-era mess kit, and was made by the company Landers, Frary & Clark, hence the initials “L.F. & C.” on the knife handle, in Connecticut.
 The “1941” marking indicates the mess kit knife was manufactured in 1941 by Landers, Frary & Clark.

-The knife discovered by an unexploded ordnance contractor is just one piece of the mess kit.
+The knife discovered by the UXO contractor is just one piece of the mess kit.
 A mess kit from the World War II-era would have contained a metal box, lid, and cutlery (fork, spoon, and knife).
 The metal box not only served as a container, but also as a pan for heating food.

 The lid of the mess kit doubled as a plate or bowl to eat from.
 Mess kits have not been in use for the Army since the advent of the MRE (Meal, Ready-to Eat) in the 1980s, but they are still used today by campers, hikers, and backpackers.